 The site on which the Royal Arcade stands has a colourful history.
 ‘The Angel’ inn occupied the site from at least the 15th Century.
 Like many large inns, The Angel was a place of entertainment and often hosted travelling shows and spectacles.
 In 1685 the people of Norwich saw a pair of elephants for the first time.
 Other side show events included ‘freaks’ and ‘curiosities’ that were popular at the time.
 In the 1830’s The Angel was the headquarters of the political group, the Norwich Whigs (the term ‘Whigs’ is often associated with the Liberal Party) and the site saw a vicious brawl occur between the Whigs and the ‘Tories’ (The Conservative Party).
 Apparently, the commotion was so great that the then Mayor had to read the riot act and call in the military to restore order!
 Ironically, when the Royal Arcade was built the entrance off White Lion Street was the entrance to the Conservative Club.

 Nowadays, the Royal Arcade is home to a variety of wonderful shops and cafes.
-Two Norwich institutions worth a special mention are Langleys Toy Shop and Colman’s Mustard Shop.
+One Norwich institution worth a special mention is Langleys Toy Shop.

 When out and about shopping in Norwich, or if you’re a visitor to the City, the Royal Arcade is a wonderful place to visit.
 Explore the delightful shops within and don’t forget to take a moment to look up and around you at the wonderful surroundings you are in.